-(2) The project will recruit and retain scholars.
-To meet this requirement, the applicant must describe-
+(2) The project will recruit and retain scholars to participate in the project.
+To meet this requirement, the applicant applicants who are multilingual, and applicants with disabilities; and

-(i) The selection criteria the project will use to identify applicants for admission in the program;
+(i) The selection criteria the project will use to identify program applicants for admission into the program:

-(ii) The specific recruitment strategies the project will use to attract applicants, including from groups that are underrepresented in the field, including applicants with disabilities, multilingual applicants, and applicants from racially and ethnically diverse backgrounds to ensure a diverse pool of applicants; and
+(ii) The specific recruitment strategies the project will use to attract a diverse pool of applicants, including from groups that are underrepresented in the field, including applicants from racially and ethnically diverse backgrounds,

-Note: Applicants should engage in focused outreach and recruitment to increase the number of applicants from groups that are traditionally underrepresented in the field, including applicants with disabilities, multilingual applicants, and applicants from racial and ethnic diversity backgrounds, but the selection criteria the applicant intends to use must ensure equal access and treatment of all applicants seeking admission to the program and must be consistent with applicable law, including Federal civil rights law.
+Note: Applicants should engage in focused outreach and recruitment to increase the number of applicants from groups that are traditionally underrepresented in the field, including applicants from racially and ethnically diverse backgrounds, applicants who are multilingual, and applicants with disabilities, but the selection criteria the applicant intends to use must ensure equal access and treatment of all applicants seeking admission to the program, and must be consistent with applicable law, including Federal civil rights laws.

-(iii) The approach that will be used to mentor and support all scholars, and any specific approaches to supporting groups that are underrepresented in the field, including individuals with disabilities, multilingual scholars, and scholars from racially and ethnically diverse backgrounds, for retention and completion of the program within the project period and preparing them for careers in early intervention or special education; and
+(iii) The approach that will be used to mentor and support all scholars, including any specific approaches to supporting groups that are underrepresented in the field, including scholars from racially and ethnically diverse backgrounds, scholars who are multilingual, and scholars with disabilities, with the goal of helping them complete the program within the project period and preparing them for careers in special education, early intervention, or related services;

-(3) The project will be designed to promote the acquisition of the competencies needed by early intervention or special education personnel to support improved outcomes for children with disabilities with high-intensity needs.
-To address this requirement, the applicant must-
+(3) The project will promote the acquisition of competencies needed by special education, early intervention, or related services personnel in the project's proposed preparation focus area to provide effective and equitable evidence-based culturally and linguistically responsive instruction, interventions, and services that improve outcomes for children with disabilities, including children of color with disabilities and children with disabilities who are multilingual.
+To address this requirement, the applicant

-(i) Describe how the proposed components, such as coursework; field or clinical experiences in early intervention, early childhood, and school settings; work-based experiences; or other opportunities provided to scholars, and sequence of the project components will enable the scholars to acquire the competencies needed by personnel working with children with disabilities with high-intensity needs;

-(ii) Describe how the proposed project will reflect current evidence-based practices (EBPs) to prepare scholars to provide effective and equitable evidence-based culturally and linguistically responsive instruction, interventions, and services that improve outcomes for children with disabilities with high-intensity needs, in a variety of educational or early childhood and early intervention settings, including inperson and remote settings; and

-(iii) Describe how the proposed project will engage partners, including: multilingual individuals and individuals and families from racially and ethnically diverse backgrounds; public or private partnering agencies, schools, or programs; centers or organizations that provide services to children with disabilities and their families; and individuals with disabilities and their families, to inform and support project components.

-(c) Demonstrate, in the narrative section of the application under "Quality of the project personnel and management plan," how-
+- (i) Describe how the proposed components, such as coursework; field or clinical experiences in early intervention, early childhood, or school settings; work-based experiences; or other opportunities provided to scholars, and sequence of the components will enable the scholars to acquire the competencies needed by applicable personnel to serve children with disabilities, including children of color and children who are multilingual in a school or early intervention setting; - (ii) Describe how the proposed project will reflect current evidence-based practices (EBPs) to prepare scholars to provide effective and equitable evidence-based culturally and linguistically responsive instruction, interventions, and services that improve outcomes for children with disabilities, including children of color and children who are multilingual, in a variety of educational or early childhood and early intervention settings, including inperson and distance learning; - (iii) Describe the pedagogical practices that will be used to ensure that the program is inclusive regarding race, ethnicity, culture, language, and disability status so that scholars are prepared to create inclusive, supportive, equitable, unbiased, and identity-safe learning environments for children with disabilities; and - (iv) Describe how the project will engage various partners, including families of color, families who are multilingual, and family caregivers with disabilities; and public or private partnering agencies, schools, or programs, including those that serve racially and ethnically diverse populations, multilingual populations, and children with disabilities; and centers or organizations that provide services to children with disabilities, including children of color with disabilities and children with disabilities who are multilingual, to inform and support project components. - (c) Demonstrate, in the narrative section of the application under "Quality of the project personnel and management plan," how-